TheEvilSkeleton/flatpak-remote/README.md

 ## Features
 - Additional branches: this is useful for projects that do not comply with Flathub's guidelines, e.g. if your project has no tagged releases, icons, etc. Sometimes developers want more than two branches.
 Flathub only allows `stable` and `beta` branches, so a third branch in Flathub would be literally impossible unless Flathub lets us create additional branches.
 This project helps the developers who want to have a third branch, be it `nightly` or other, while keeping the same App ID.
-- f-e-d-c support: [flatpak-external-data-checker](https://github.com/flathub/flatpak-external-data-checker/) (f-e-d-c) is integrated in the template.
+- f-e-d-c support: [flatpak-external-data-checker](https://github.com/flathub/flatpak-external-data-checker/) (f-e-d-c) can be used in the template.
 However, you will still have to manually [make changes](https://github.com/flathub/flatpak-external-data-checker/#changes-to-flatpak-manifests) to the manifest so it can automatically update dependencies and the project itself.
 - Extensible: since this is only a template, it can be extended to do a lot more things, like make [flatpak-builder-tools](https://github.com/flatpak/flatpak-builder-tools) automatically update itself, which is unsupported on Flathub.

 ### What doesn't work